Reed-CompBio/spras/docs/contributing.rst

 ========================

 The SPRAS maintainers welcome external contributions.
-Code contributions will be licensed using the project’s MIT license.
+Code contributions will be licensed using the project's MIT license.

 Contributing a new pathway reconstruction guide
 -----------------------------------------------